Telekinesis: Explanations in terms of bias

-Cognitive bias research has suggested that people are susceptible to illusions of PK.
-These include both the illusion that they themselves have the power, and that the events they witness are real demonstrations of PK.
+Cognitive bias research has suggested that people are susceptible to illusions of telekinesis.
+These include both the illusion that they themselves have the power, and that the events they witness are real demonstrations of telekinesis.
 For example, the illusion of control is an illusory correlation between intention and external events, and believers in the paranormal have been shown to be more susceptible to this illusion than others.
 Psychologist Thomas Gilovich explains this as a biased interpretation of personal experience.
-For example, someone in a dice game wishing for a high score can interpret high numbers as "success" and low numbers as "not enough concentration."
-Bias towards belief in PK may be an example of the human tendency to see patterns where none exist, called the clustering illusion, which believers are also more susceptible to.
+For example, someone in a dice game wishing for a high score can interpret high numbers as "success" and low numbers as "not enough concentration".
+Bias towards belief in telekinesis may be an example of the human tendency to see patterns where none exist, called the clustering illusion, which believers are also more susceptible to.

-A 1952 study tested for experimenter's bias with respect to psychokinesis.
+A 1952 study tested for experimenter's bias with respect to telekinesis.
 Richard Kaufman of Yale University gave subjects the task of trying to influence eight dice and allowed them to record their own scores.
 They were secretly filmed, so their records could be checked for errors.
-Believers in psychokinesis made errors that favored its existence, while disbelievers made opposite errors.
-A similar pattern of errors was found in J. B. Rhine's dice experiments, which were considered the strongest evidence for PK at that time.
+Believers in telekinesis made errors that favored its existence, while disbelievers made opposite errors.
+A similar pattern of errors was found in J. B. Rhine's dice experiments, which were considered the strongest evidence for telekinesis at that time.

 In 1995, Wiseman and Morris showed subjects an unedited videotape of a magician's performance in which a fork bent and eventually broke.
-Believers in the paranormal were significantly more likely to misinterpret the tape as a demonstration of PK, and were more likely to misremember crucial details of the presentation.
-This suggests that confirmation bias affects people's interpretation of PK demonstrations.
+Believers in the paranormal were significantly more likely to misinterpret the tape as a demonstration of telekinesis, and were more likely to misremember crucial details of the presentation.
+This suggests that confirmation bias affects people's interpretation of telekinesis demonstrations.
 Psychologist Robert Sternberg cites confirmation bias as an explanation of why belief in psychic phenomena persists, despite the lack of evidence: